inkdropapp/docs-old/pages/privacy.md

 When you add notes, notebooks, tags and attachment files on the Inkdrop client apps, Inkdrop stores them in your local devices and the Inkdrop servers.
 The data is associated with your Inkdrop account.
 When the data is stored in the Inkdrop server, [Inkdrop encrypts it in transit and at rest](https://doc.inkdrop.info/security) so that other people including the server administrators can not see the contents of the data.
 The Inkdrop server uses the data to provide data synchronization functionality across your devices.
 You can disable this functionality from [Preferences](https://doc.inkdrop.info/manual/synchronizing-in-the-cloud).
 The client apps keep the data in your local storage in order to provide quick offline access to the data.
 The client apps don't encrypt the data at rest in local to provide quick search functionality.

-When you deleted your Inkdrop account, all the data stored in the Inkdrop servers is completely erased immediately.
-When you uninstalled our iOS app or Android app, the data stored in your device is completely erased.
-When you uninstalled our desktop app for macOS, Windows or Linux, the data is not completely erased from your device.
-You can find the data which the app stores in following directory and you can erase them:

-* on macOS: `~/Library/Application Support/inkdrop/`
-* on Windows: `%APPDATA%/inkdrop/`
-* on Linux: `~/.config/inkdrop/`

 ### Inkdrop collects data about how you use Inkdrop service.